saurishc/saurishc.github.io/_posts/2023-08-25-fluidBasics.md

 ## Euler's Equation

 The total force acting on an arbitrary volume $V_0$ in a fluid is the sum of the forces on the elements of the surrounding surface.
-Thus,
+This force is therefore given by,

 $$
 -\oint p\ \overrightarrow{dS}=-\int\vec{\nabla}p\ dV